Seventh-Day Adventist Beliefs On Alcohol And Drug Addiction And Rehab

 The Seventh-day Adventists are a Protestant denomination of Christianity that began in 1863.
 The Adventist movement emphasizes the doctrine that the Sabbath day of rest (traditionally the seventh day of the week) is supposed to be observed on Saturday, not Sunday, as well as belief in the imminence of the Advent, or the return of Jesus Christ.

-William Miller, a 19th- century Baptist preacher, started the Adventist movement, and it grew over time.
-Today, Seventh-Day Adventists dress modestly, refrain from wearing too much jewelry, abstain from listening to music with explicit lyrics, avoid what they consider to be graphic or promiscuous entertainment, and refuse to engage in social dancing.
-The Adventist movement also prohibits premarital sex, watching pornography, or gambling to encourages adherents maintain purity.
+William Miller, a 19th century Baptist preacher, started the Adventist movement and it grew over time.
+Today, Seventh-Day Adventists tend to refrain from wearing too much jewelry, abstain from listening to music with explicit lyrics, and avoid what they consider to be graphic or promiscuous entertainment.
+The Adventist movement also discourages premarital sex, watching pornography, and gambling.

-The Adventist faith imposes prohibits the use of drugs, tobacco, or alcohol as “unclean” chemicals.
-For some Adventists, red meat (especially pork), refined foods, and caffeine are also forbidden.
-Many Adventists believe substances harm people, destroy families, and hinder spiritual growth.
+The Adventist faith discourages the use of drugs, tobacco, or alcohol.
+For some Adventists, red meat (especially pork), refined foods, and Caffeine are also avoided.
+Many Adventists believe substance use can harm individuals and families and hinder spiritual growth.
 Nevertheless, a survey has noted that 12% of Adventists drink alcohol.
-More specifically, 64% of Adventists drink wine one to three times per month, and about 7.6% of them drink wine daily.
+More specifically, 64% of Adventists drink wine 1 to 3 times per month, and about 7.6% of them drink wine daily.

 As a result of the Adventist movement’s standards, many Seventh-Day Adventists view drug use and addiction as sinful.
 However, the Adventist movement also insists on the possibility of redemption from sin.
 With help from God, the church, and professional rehab, Seventh-Day Adventists believe that recovery from addiction is possible.

 Looking for a place to start?